 NoFollow - Browser Extension

-- outlines nofollow links and optionaly all links on pages with nofollow and noindex robot meta tags on web pages
+- outlines nofollow links (optionaly all links on pages with nofollow and noindex robot meta tags)

 - outlines <noindex> HTML tags (used by Russian search engines Yandex and Rambler)

-- set your own CSS styles for outlining nofollow links (separate css styles for links with nofollow attribute and for links on pages with nofollow meta tag)
+- set your own CSS styles for outlining links

 - ability to disable or enable extension for custom websites